Mark Heard Fuel Co. makes it easy for customers to order propane gas, but there are a few do’s and don’ts you should know.

 This program lets our valued customers pay monthly without additional interest charges, even if you take an auto-fill plan.
 We try to anticipate your annual usage and spread those costs evenly over a twelve month period.

 If you run out of gas and need us to deliver after hours that is not a problem.
-We do everything we can to help our customers, but you will be invoiced an extra $50 late delivery charge as well as a $50 system check for a total of $100.
+We do everything we can to help our customers, but you will be invoiced a $125 late delivery charge that will include a leak test.
+Also, it is essential that someone is at home or on-site when the delivery is made.
 Also, it is essential that someone is at home or on site when the delivery is made.